blatchard/blatchard/README.md

 - 👋 Hi, I’m @blatchard
-- 👀 I’m interested in Qubes!
-Network-administration, wireless technology, cyber-security, white-hat, bash, linux, bugs, vulnerablities, foss.
+- 👀 I’m interested in Qubes!, network-administration, wireless technology, cyber-security, white-hat, bash, linux, bugs, vulnerablities, foss.
 - 🌱 I’m currently learning bash mostly, a little python and security and always tinkering with something.
 - 💞️ I’m looking to collaborate on - being of any use with Qubes, scripts, anything useful/helpful.
 - 📫 How to reach me - only through github.